-- 1. Are there any food donation programs of wasted beverages, fruits and packaged foods from breakfast and/or lunch happening on campus? - 2.
+- 1. Are there any food share tables or food donation programs of wasted beverages, fruits and packaged foods from breakfast and/or lunch happening on campus? - 2.
 Would a decrease in food waste help save the school or district money in garbage disposal or cleaning costs? - 3.
-Do we have your permission to have a food share table for students? - 4.
-Do we have permission to have a food donation program if we plan the procedure and find an approved nonprofit organization to receive food donations? - 5.
-What do you think could help reduce food waste on campus and how can we help you make it happen? - 6.
-Are there any additional comments or concerns we can address?
+Do we have your permission to start a food share and/or food donation program if we plan the placement and procedure and find an approved nonprofit to receive food donations? - 4.
+Are there any local nonprofits you would prefer to work with on a food donation program? - 5.
+What do you think could help reduce food waste on campus, and how can we help you make it happen? - 6.
+Are there any additional comments or concerns we can address for you?

-Cafeteria Manager/Food Service Manager
+Cafeteria Manager/Food Services Manager

 - 1. Which meal generates the most food waste? - 2.
 What foods or drinks are wasted the most? - 3.
 What currently happens to food that is returned from breakfast or that doesn't get served at lunch? - 4.
-Is there any leftover or unserved food that gets thrown away that could be donated to a nonprofit organization? - 5.
-What would be the best day and time for a food donation pickup? - 6.
-Who should arrange pickups?
+Is there any leftover or unserved food that gets thrown away, that could be donated to a nonprofit if we arrange for them to pick it up? - 5.
+What would be the best time/day for a food donation pickup? - 6.
+Who should pickups be arranged with onsite?

-- 7. Are there any unused refrigerators or space for a new designated refrigerator or cooler in the cafeteria to store food for donation? - 8.
-Where would be the best place to have a share table at lunch for unwanted foods for other students to take? - 9.
-Are there any additional comments or concerns we can address? - 10.
-What do you think could help reduce food waste on campus and how can we help you make it happen?
+- 7. Are there any unused refrigerators, or space for a new designated refrigerator or cooler, in the cafeteria to store food for donation? - 8.
+Where would be the best place to have a sharing table at lunch for unwanted foods where students can place unbitten or unopened foods for others to take? - 9.
+Are there any additional comments or concerns we can address for you? - 10.
+What do you think could help reduce food waste on campus, and how can we help you make it happen?

-Local Health Department Representatives for Pasadena, Vernon, Long Beach or Los Angeles County Health Department
+Local Health Department Representative for Pasadena, Vernon, Long Beach or Los Angeles County Health Department

-- 1. Which particular school foods and menu items can be: - Reused at another meal? - Offered on a share table? - Donated to a nonprofit charitable organization? - 2.
+- 1. Which particular school foods and menu items can be: - Reused at another meal? - Offered on a "sharing table"? - Donated to a non-profit charitable organization? - 2.
 What temperature do cold or hot foods need to be kept and for how long before they can no longer be re-served or donated? - 3.
-How else can we make a share table or donation program safe? - 4.
+How else can we make a sharing table or donation program safe? - 4.
 Are there any resources or guides you can offer?

-School District Food Service Administrator
+School District Food Services Coordinator

-- 1. Does the district have a policy on food share tables and/or food donation?
+- 1. Does the district have a policy on food share tables and food donation?
 If so, what is it? - 2.
 Are there any resources available to support these programs like refrigerators, posters, trays or toolkits? - 3.
 Is there a specific list of nonprofits that can receive food donations from the school? - 4.
-Are there any other schools in the area that have, or may be interested in starting, a food donation program?
+Are there other schools in the area that have, or may be interested in starting, a food donation program?

-CHOOSE A PROJECT AND GET STARTED
+CHOOSE A PROJECT & GET STARTED

-Using all the information gathered, have the group answer specific questions to determine project readiness and then follows the guidelines to get started.
+Using all the information gathered, the group answers specific questions to determine project readiness and then follows the guidelines to get started.

 - 1. Answer the questions below to help build a plan. - 2.
-Use the waste audit quantities, site maps and the interview results to support the plan. - 3.
-Once the group has answered the questions, follow the guidelines for the type of project chosen.
+Use the waste audit quantities, site maps and the interview results, to support the plan. - 3.
+Once the group has answered the questions follow the guidelines for the type of project chosen.